1 Timothy 3 – Qualifications for Leaders

 This is a faithful saying: If a man desires the position of a bishop, he desires a good work.

 a.
-This is a faithful saying: Paul has just written that women are not to hold positions of authority in the church; but he does not want to leave the impression that just any man is qualified.
+This is a faithful saying: Paul has just written that women are not to hold positions of spiritual or doctrinal authority over congregations, but he did not want to leave the impression that just any man is qualified.
 No man is qualified to be a spiritual leader in the church just because of his gender.

 b.
 If a man desires the position of a bishop: The office Paul described is that of bishop.
 Our religious culture has given us a particular idea of what a bishop is; but the word bishop in New Testament Greek [episkopos] literally means “over” (epi) “watcher” (skopos) – an overseer.

 ii.
-In Acts 20:17, we learn there were many bishops – that is, overseers – in one church in one city.
+In Acts 20:17, we learn there were several bishops – that is, overseers – in one church in one city.
 Undoubtedly, these were men who had oversight over the many house-churches that met throughout the city.
-The idea of a “regional bishop” doesn’t come from the Bible.

 iii.
 Based on what bishop means, a bishop is someone with oversight in the church, a leader.
-Such a person may also sometimes be called an elder (presbuteros) or a pastor (poimen, which means “shepherd”), as in Acts 20:17, 28.
+Such a person may also sometimes be called an elder (presbuteros) or a pastor (poimen, which means “shepherd”), as in Acts 20:17 and 20:28.

 iv.
 “On the question as to the terms presbyter and episcopus, it is sufficient here to state my own conclusion, that they represent slightly different aspects of the same office, pastoral and official; aspects which came naturally into prominence in the Jewish and Greek societies respectively which gave birth to the names.”
 (White)